Kahn/freetel/freepbx-sandbox/README.txt

 FreePBX is configured to use lighttpd (easier than building Apache) and and sqlite3.

-All the files environment are confined to this directory, i.e. you mostly (except for Asterisk) don't need to mess with your PC's configuration.
-Inspired by buildroot.
+Most of the files for are confined to this directory, i.e. you mostly (except for Asterisk) don't need to mess with your PC's configuration.
 Used to model and test configuration for Blackfin port, but may be useful for general FreePBX development.

 FreePBX Sqlite3 Status
 ----------------------